 Minor issue, but annoying when you use it a lot:

 - Complex and sometimes slow editor

 - Only five forms and two automations

-We have gained so much experience with Wix that we have become specialists as well and therefore also offer Wix as a solution for our customers, next to Squarespace and Ghost.
+I have gained so much experience with Wix that we have become specialists as well and therefore also offer Wix as a solution for my customers, next to Squarespace and Ghost.